 Mixing his spontaneous creativity and absurd view of the world, Rory Scovel is quickly making a name for himself across North America.
 Whether discussing drugs, politics, or life in general his infectious stage presence and engaging charisma will quickly shift the vibe of any room and place the audience in the scene of every punch line.

-She is the host of Newsbusted, a weekly online comedy news show.
-Jodi was writer on the Cinemax series Co-Ed Confidential and is also the co-author of the WTF Series WTF College, WTF Work & WTF Women, Wtf America and OMG: GUYS in stores and online now.
+Jodi was writer on the Cinemax series Co-Ed Confidential and is also the co-author of the WTF Series: WTF College, WTF Work & WTF Women SRSLY WTF, WTF America and OMG: GUYS all available in stores and online now.

 Johnny was an accounting major in college who regularly would make fun of his crazy family to his friends.Then one day a light bulb went off right above his head just like you see in cartoons and he decided to drop out of college and start making fun of his family up on stage with a microphone in his hand.Since then he has toured the country (all 50 states) and performed on four different continents.Not bad for a kid from Cleveland.